ELABDELLAOUI-HAJAR/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4-lastlines : Display the last 10 lines of /etc/passwd file.
 5-firstlines : Display the 10 first lines of /etc/passwd file.
-6-third_line : Display the third line of iacta file
+6-third_line : Display the third line of iacta file 7-file : Create a file with a special characters